 Essentially, any insulation that is a “filling” is referred to as a thermal break.
 This “break,” meaning the insulation material, will minimize air infiltration between the metal skins of the garage door, so that it is more efficient.

-Don’t Forget the Weather Seals on Your Business’ Garage Doors
+Don’t Forget the Weather Seals on Your Overhead Garage Doors

-A vinyl weather seal attached to a metal retainer helps keep conditioned air inside, and unconditioned air outside.
-Weather seals are one of the things we tell our customers never to lax on; it’s a super-simple, super-cheap maintenance task that can have big effects on your energy efficiency as well as keeping your facility pest-proof.
+A vinyl weather seal attached to a metal retainer helps keep conditioned air inside and unconditioned air outside.
+Weather seals are one of the things we tell our customers never to skimp on; it’s a super-simple, super-cheap maintenance task that can have big effects on your energy efficiency as well as keeping your facility pest-proof.